Dial Before You Dig

 A bit more detail about Dial Before You Dig

-In Victoria Dial Before You Dig used to be known as the old ‘Melbourne One Call service’ (for those of you who’ve been around for a while and remember it), in each state they all had there own ‘One Call’ service and had different names and phone numbers.
-Then in 1999 they became Dial Before You Dig and went nationwide across Australia and shared one common number, that being 1100. (for the record the creation of Dial Before You Dig, was part of the catalyst that caused the creation of Geelong Cable Locations, if you’re interested in knowing more about that then you can click here)
+In Victoria Dial Before You Dig used to be known as the old ‘Melbourne One Call service’ (for those of you who’ve been around for a while and remember it), in each state they all had there owned ‘One Call’ service and had different names and phone numbers.
+Then in 1999 they became Dial Before You Dig and went nationwide across Australia and shared one common number, that being 1100. (for the record the creation of Dial Before You Dig, was part of the catalyst that caused the creation of Geelong Cable Locations.

 DBYD is a not-for-profit association.
 It acts as a referral service.